-On July 11, 2013, the Company announced the first results from an ongoing 25,000 meter diamond drill program at the San Felipe Project.
+On July 11, 2013 and October 9, 2013, the Company announced the initial results from an ongoing 25,000 meter diamond drill program at the San Felipe Project.
 Drilling is primarily focused on the La Ventana, Las Lamas and Transversales group of veins.
 Highlights (reported as true widths and assays uncut) include: